cetic/fadi/doc/REVERSEPROXY.md

     hosts: [grafana.yourdomain]
 ```

-You should now be able to access grafana through the domain name you choose.
+You should now be able to access grafana through the domain name you have chosen.

 Next you can also configure the SSL.
-For that, have a look at the next [section]().
+For that, have a look at the next  [section](/doc/SECURITY.md).